 "Can you solder gold-filled?"
 We never recommend soldering gold-filled items without specific professional training.
 Manufacturers use a laser welding machine and gold solder which create a perfect weld.
 Then, a protective gold plating is usually added over the join.
 If you use a normal soldering torch, the brass and gold can alloy together and leave a lumpy, dark solder join.
 Since you can't use sandpaper to clean it without the risk of removing the gold layer you will have to live with any lumps at the joint.
 Your best bet then would be to plate it in gold to cover discoloration and prevent tarnishing; but, plating cannot hide bumps so your piece may look sloppy.

-For more information about gold-filled items check out our blog: 5 Things You May Not Know About Gold-Filled.
+For more information about gold-filled items check out our blog: What is Gold-Filled?
+And More Common Questions

 Subscribe now so you can get the latest on jewelry making tips, jewelry business tips and much more!